Ranked! The 10 best strikers in the Premier League right now

 By Joe Brewin

-Manchester City marksman Sergio Aguero netted another hat-trick on Sunday, but where does he rank in the Premier League’s current order of merit?
+Sergio Aguero sunk another hat-trick on Sunday, but where does he sit in the current order of merit?
+FFT's Joe Brewin has a crack at naming the top flight's finest marksmen today

-We've had a go at placing the contenders for the Golden Boot as another campaign gets under way...

 10. Alvaro Morata (Chelsea)